Virtual-World-RE/NeoGF/README.md

 * fst.bin

 ## afstool.py
 Python3 script for unpack/pack AFS files.
-Rebuild of Table of content (TOC) and Filename directory (FD) is not implemented yet.
-This tool is under development.
+Rebuild of Table of content (TOC) and Filename directory (FD) with full controll of every parameters.

 ### User manual
 unpack **source_afs.afs** in the default new folder _source_afs_.